sWrAAb/milestone_project_1/README.md

 ### What does it do and what need does it fulfil?

-This Milestone project uses knowlege from first three modules of the Full Stack Developer Course, HTML, CSS & User Centric Frontend Development, to build a mobile-first fully responsive website for a 1960's rock band.
+This Milestone project uses skills learned from first three modules of the Full Stack Developer Course, HTML, CSS & User Centric Frontend Development, to build a mobile-first fully responsive website for a 1960's rock band.
 It fulfils the need for fans and potential fans to listen to Pink Floyd's music, watch their